 Acupuncture Coorparoo

-Acupuncture is the most well-known aspect of Traditional Eastern Medicine.
-It forms an integral part of our treatment method here at A Pinch of Prevention.
-Peter undertook 4 years of formalised study of this ancient tradition, and he uses it with great success in his treatment programs.Unlike dry needling, the discipline of Acupuncture involves the gentle application of very fine needles into specific areas, or ‘point locations’ on the body, to bring about positive change to the area or system being treated.
+Acupuncture may be the most popular aspect of Traditional Eastern Medicine.
+This method is being practised here at A Pinch of Prevention Peter undertook 4 years of formalised study of this ancient tradition, and he uses it with great success in his treatment programs.Acupuncture, unlike dry needling, involves the gentle application of fine needles to specific areas of the body.
+This is done to bring positive change to the system or area being treated.

 Acupuncture Coorparoo

-The body and its ailments were simply represented from a Traditional Eastern perspective as an imbalance or blockage in the constant energy flow surrounding our corporeal body.
-As a gentle way to stimulate or mechanically clear these slow points of activity, acupuncture played a significant role to make this possible.
-It was applied to precisely placed points on the body that had the most energy.
+Traditional Eastern perspectives view the body and diseases as an obstruction or imbalance in the flow of energy.
+Acupuncture is a procedure done to clear or stimulate the sluggish areas of activity in the body.
+It was done at precisely placed points, where the energy flows closest to the body’s surface.
 The energy could move more easily, which allowed for a fresh lease of life to the affected area.
 This encouraged the body to recover itself and restore its normal functions.

 A Pinch of Prevention offers acupuncture services to Wishart, Mansfield, Holland Park, Carindale and surrounding areas.